5 Surprising Benefits Of Exercise

 Want to pass out when you hit the pillow?
 Work your muscles and get your lungs pumping!

-For a nation troubled by insomnia, exercise offers the best sleeping pill around.
-According to a survey conducted by the National Sleep Foundation, people who exercise more, report sleeping better at night.
+Exercise offers the best sleeping pill for a nation troubled by insomnia.
+According to a survey by the National Sleep Foundation, people who exercise more report sleeping better at night.
 The most vigorous exercisers report getting the best rest.
-But sleep researcher, Dr. Max Hirshkowitz, PhD, explains it doesn't take much to drift off more easily.
+But sleep researcher Dr. Max Hirshkowitz, Ph.D., explains it doesn't take much to drift off more easily.
 Just by walking 10 minutes a day, you can improve your shuteye.[9]

 No More Excuses: Get Moving

-With these 5 reasons - on top of the general health benefits you already know about - you now have no more excuses for pushing activity to the back burner.
+With these 5 reasons - besides the general health benefits you already know about - you have no more excuses for pushing activity to the back burner.

-However, if you still need a little extra push, there's nothing better than chlorella and eleuthero for making exercise easier and more rewarding yet.
+However, if you still need a little extra push, there's nothing better than chlorella and eleuthero to make exercise easier and more rewarding.

 Chlorella's rich nutrition fuels your body to help it perform at its best.
 Its chlorella growth factor (CGF) helps your body repair tissue quickly, making it easier to build new muscles and fix minor injuries.
-And the way chlorella helps your body remove toxins, ups your energy even more.
+And how chlorella helps your body remove toxins and ups your energy even more.

 With the right nutrition and some added help from chlorella and eleuthero, you have every reason to make activity a regular part of your day.
 And as these studies demonstrate, you might be surprised . . . as dreadful as it may seem, exercise can make you feel better than ever.